Determines The Sequence Of Amino Acids

 Comprehensive Overview: Methods to Determine the Sequence of Amino Acids

-The journey to determine the sequence of amino acids in a protein has been a long and fascinating one, marked by groundbreaking discoveries and technological advancements.
+The journey to determine the sequence of amino acids in a protein has been a long and fascinating one, marked by significant discoveries and technological advancements.
 Early methods were laborious and time-consuming, but they laid the foundation for the sophisticated techniques used today.
 Here’s a deeper look at the evolution and scientific underpinnings of these methods:

 Early Methods: Edman Degradation

 The process begins by reacting the protein with phenylisothiocyanate (PITC), which binds to the N-terminal amino acid.
 Under mildly alkaline conditions, PITC derivatizes the N-terminal amino acid.
 Next, the derivatized amino acid is selectively cleaved from the polypeptide chain under anhydrous acid conditions, without disrupting the peptide bonds between the other amino acids.
-The cleaved derivative, a phenylthiohydantoin (PTH) amino acid, is then identified using chromatography techniques such as high-performance liquid chromatography (HPLC).
+This leads to the cleaved derivative, a phenylthiohydantoin (PTH) amino acid, is then identified using chromatography techniques such as high-performance liquid chromatography (HPLC).
 The cycle of derivatization, cleavage, and identification is repeated iteratively, allowing the determination of the amino acid sequence one residue at a time.

 Mass Spectrometry-Based Sequencing